isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-make-you-sick/index.md

 You will need to lock all openings in your house, detach all the furniture, drawers, clothing, bedding and anything that can withhold the bed bugs.

-Connect the power source to the steam
-- generating machine to kill the bed bugs.
+Connect the power source to the steam-generating machine to kill the bed bugs.
 Leave it to heat the room to temperature beyond which no bed bug can survive.
 This should take you not less than six hours for perfect working.

 Home items that may be affected high steam temperature should be removed.
-Once the set time is over, give the room a two
-- hour settling time to original temperature.
+Once the set time is over, give the room a two-hour settling time to original temperature.
 You can decide to open doors and windows for quick airflow.

 This method is environmental friendly, as it does not cause pollution.